httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Algorithm
 Values](https://www.iana.org/assignments/http-dig-alg/http-dig-alg.xhtml)

-## The "status" Field in the HTTP Digest Algorithm Values
+## The "status" Field in the HTTP Digest Algorithm Values {#iana-digest-algorithm-status}

 This memo adds the field "Status" to the [HTTP Digest Algorithm Values](https://www.iana.org/assignments/http-dig-alg/http-dig-alg.xhtml) registry.
 The allowed values for the "Status" fields are described below.

+  {: vspace="0"}
    Status
-   :  Specify "standard", "experimental", "historic",
+   :  * "standard" for standardized algorithms without known problems;
-      "obsoleted", or "deprecated" according to the type and status of the primary document in which the algorithm is defined.
+      * "experimental", "obsoleted" or some other appropriate value - e.g. according to the type and status of the primary document in which the algorithm is defined;
+      * "deprecated" when the algorithm is insecure or otherwise undesirable.

 ## Deprecate "MD5" Digest Algorithm {#iana-md5}